apifortress/Bloodhound/doc/01_basic_configuration.md

 `expressions` is a cache meant to store the interpreted version of Spring SpEL scripts.

 `api_keys` is a cache used by the default ApiKeysFilterActor to store API keys in memory.

+`http_routers` is a cache used by the load-balancing functionality

 New caches can be introduced to support other modules if necessary.